JULY 11, 1798

-"The President's Own" performed for approximately 200,000 people attending the June 8 National Victory Parade in Washington, D.C.
-It also participated in the June 10 Operation Welcome Home Parade in New York.
+“The President’s Own” performed for approximately 200,000 live and television viewers at the National Victory Parade in Washington, D.C., and June 10 at the Operation Welcome Home Parade in New York.
 The celebrations honored the men and women who served in Operation Desert Storm.

-"The President's Own" marked the centennial of its annual concert tour, initiated by 17th Marine Band Director John Philip Sousa in 1891.
+“The President’s Own” marked the centennial of its annual concert tour, initiated in 1891 by 17th Marine Band Director John Philip Sousa.

 JANUARY 20, 1997

-The Marine Band participated in its 50th Presidential Inauguration.
-From President Jefferson to today, "The President's Own" has participated in inaugural events for more than 200 years.
+Marine Band participated in its 50th Presidential Inauguration.
+From President Jefferson to the present, “The President’s Own” has participated in Inaugural events for nearly 200 years.